-1920s sleepwear for women, nightgowns and pajamas, were transitioning from the practical and frilly white cotton Victorian nightgown to the colorful silky two piece pajama.
+1920s sleepwear for women, nightgowns and pajamas, were transitioning from the practical and frilly white cotton Victorian and Edwardian nightgown to the colorful silky two piece pajama.
 The nightwear changes followed those of 1920s lingerie, which were slimming down to next to nothing, losing modesty, and gaining sex appeal.
 Women enjoyed the new lighter designs, exotic inspiration, and delicate materials.
 They felt pretty, even in heavier winter weight fabrics.

 Early to mid 1920s nightgowns were long ankle length pullover gowns with pretty square or V-neck necklines of lace or pintuck.
 They were made with the same white cotton fabric used in nightgowns of the decades past.
 Sleeveless in summer and long sleeved in winter, they lacked darts and even waistbands (on most).
 Overall, the look changed little from the Victorian era, except for a bit less fussy trim.
 ‘Minimal’ was the direction that nightwear was going.

 Winter versions could be made of flannel or jersey in a multitude of pink, white, and blue vertical stripes, checks, florals, blue birds, and Asian prints.
 They lacked collars, although faux collars made with trim like those in the nightgowns below were common.